fdcastel/TheWall/SPEC.md

 - Users can navigate to the previous image using keyboard shortcuts
 - Navigation should work in both online and offline modes

+### Search Functionality
+- Users can change the search query for images by pressing the `S` key (disabled for local provider)
+- A search dialog appears at the top center of the screen with modern styling
+- The dialog shows the current search query and allows editing
+- Press Enter to confirm the new search term
+- Press Escape to cancel and close the dialog
+- When the search query changes, all metadata and cache are reset and new images are fetched
+- Search functionality is only available for Unsplash and Pexels providers

+### Orientation Handling
+- Application automatically detects viewport orientation (landscape or portrait)
+- Orientation is passed to image provider APIs to request appropriately oriented images
+- When orientation changes (e.g., window resize), metadata and cache are reset and new images are fetched
+- Orientation handling is only active for Unsplash and Pexels providers (local provider ignores orientation)

 ### Attribution Display
 - Attribution information should appear as an overlay in the bottom-left and bottom-right corner (alternated)
 - Attribution should include photographer name (linked to their profile)